 "AGR" is the total of all cash and property received from gaming, less cash paid out as winnings and uncollectible gaming receivables (not to exceed 2%).
 Legislation passed in 2013 permitted all Indiana casinos to begin deducting from AGR certain amounts attributable to "qualified wagering" incentives.
 Such qualified wagering incentives (commonly referred to as "free play") are defined as wagers made by patrons using non-cashable vouchers, coupons, electronic credits or electronic promotions offered by a licensee.
 For state fiscal years ending after June 30, 2013 and before July 1, 2015, the maximum amount of permitted qualified wagering deductions was \$5 million per casino.
 In 2015, that maximum deduction was increased to \$7 million for fiscal years following June 30, 2015.
-In 2019, the maximum deduction was increased to \$9 million for fiscal years following June 30, 2012.
+In 2019, the maximum deduction was increased to \$9 million for fiscal years following June 30, 2021.
 A licensed owner may assign all or part of the amount of the permitted \$9 million deduction that is not claimed by the licensed owner for a state fiscal year to another licensed casino operator.

-In addition to wagering taxes, an admissions tax of \$3 per admission was previously assessed for all casinos other than the casino operating in French Lick, Indiana, the two racinos, and the land-based casino operating in Evansville, Indiana.
-Pursuant to legislation passed in 2017, as soon as the operator of the Evansville casino relocated its riverboat casino to a land-based facility, it began paying a "supplemental wagering tax" equal to three percent (3%) of AGR in lieu of continuing to pay admissions tax.
-Pursuant to the same 2017 legislation, all other casinos for whom the admissions tax had been applicable began paying a supplemental wagering tax replaced the admissions tax for these casinos.
-The Supplemental wagering tax rate varies by location based on a statutory formula but was capped at four percent (4%) of AGR until June 30, 2019, and three and five tenths percent (3.5%) of AGR thereafter.
+Pursuant to legislation passed in 2017, as soon as the operator of the Evansville casino relocated its riverboat casino to a land-based facility, it began paying a "supplemental wagering tax" equal to three percent (3%) of AGR in lieu of a previously prescribed admissions tax of \$3 per admission.
+Pursuant to the same 2017 legislation, all other casinos for whom the admissions tax had been applicable (all casinos other than the casino operating in French Lick, Indiana and the two racino properties) began paying a supplemental wagering tax on July 1, 2018.
+The Supplemental wagering tax rate varies by location based upon a statutory formula but is capped at three and five tenths percent (3.5%) of AGR.
 The Riverboat Act provides for the suspension or revocation of a license if the wagering taxes, admissions taxes, and/or supplemental wagering taxes are not timely remitted.